Money Expert > Car Insurance > Car insurance for high risk drivers

 • Your occupation is considered to be high risk, whether this is due to being a shift worker or spending more time on the road in your profession

-Some of the most common convictions are speeding offences, which range from minor to major in terms of the points obtained on your licence.
-For your first offence, you can take a speeding course which can negate the points, meaning this won’t affect your premium; more significant offences will stay on your licence, and you’ll need to declare them when looking for a quote.
-Using a mobile phone while driving is another conviction, as is not stopping after an accident.
+Some of the most common convictions are for speeding offences, which range from minor to major in terms of the points issued on your licence.
+For your first offence (depending on what speed you were going), you can often take a speed awareness course as an alternative to being issued with penalty points, meaning this won't affect your premium.
+However, more serious offences will result in mandatory points being issued on your licence, and you'll need to declare these when looking for a quote.
+Being caught using a mobile phone while driving is another conviction which can place you in a high risk category with insurers, as is not stopping at the scene of an accident.

 If you have any of the convictions listed above, you'll likely face significantly higher car insurance premiums.